opencv/opencv/modules/core/doc/operations_on_arrays.rst

 There is also a
 :ref:`MatrixExpressions` -friendly variant of the first function.
-See :cpp:func:`Mat::mul` .
+See :ocv:func:`Mat::mul` .

-For a not-per-element matrix product, see :cpp:func:`gemm` .
+For a not-per-element matrix product, see :ocv:func:`gemm` .

 .. seealso::

-    :cpp:func:`add`,
+    :ocv:func:`add`,
-    :cpp:func:`substract`,
+    :ocv:func:`substract`,
-    :cpp:func:`divide`,
+    :ocv:func:`divide`,
     :ref:`MatrixExpressions`,
-    :cpp:func:`scaleAdd`,
+    :ocv:func:`scaleAdd`,
-    :cpp:func:`addWeighted`,
+    :ocv:func:`addWeighted`,
-    :cpp:func:`accumulate`,
+    :ocv:func:`accumulate`,
-    :cpp:func:`accumulateProduct`,
+    :ocv:func:`accumulateProduct`,
-    :cpp:func:`accumulateSquare`,
+    :ocv:func:`accumulateSquare`,
-    :cpp:func:`Mat::convertTo`
+    :ocv:func:`Mat::convertTo`

 mulTransposed
 -------------

-.. cpp:function:: void mulTransposed(InputArray src, OutputArray dst, bool aTa, InputArray delta=noArray(), double scale=1, int rtype=-1)
+.. ocv:function:: void mulTransposed(InputArray src, OutputArray dst, bool aTa, InputArray delta=noArray(), double scale=1, int rtype=-1)

     Calculates the product of a matrix and its transposition.

     :param src: Source single-channel matrix.
-Note that unlike :cpp:func:`gemm`, the function can multiply not only floating-point matrices.
+Note that unlike :ocv:func:`gemm`, the function can multiply not only floating-point matrices.

     :param dst: Destination square matrix.

     :param aTa: Flag specifying the multiplication ordering.
 See the description below.

     :param delta: Optional delta matrix subtracted from  ``src``  before the multiplication.
 When the matrix is empty ( ``delta=noArray()`` ), it is assumed to be zero, that is, nothing is subtracted.
 If it has the same size as  ``src`` , it is simply subtracted.
-Otherwise, it is "repeated" (see  :cpp:func:`repeat` ) to cover the full  ``src``  and then subtracted.
+Otherwise, it is "repeated" (see  :ocv:func:`repeat` ) to cover the full  ``src``  and then subtracted.
 Type of the delta matrix, when it is not empty, must be the same as the type of created destination matrix.
 See the  ``rtype``  parameter description below.

     :param scale: Optional scale factor for the matrix product.